vercel/commerce/README.md

 ### How to change providers

-Open `.env.local` and change the value of `COMMERCE_PROVIDER` to the provider you would like to use, then set the environment variables for that provider (use `.env.template` as the base).
+Open `site/.env.local` and change the value of `COMMERCE_PROVIDER` to the provider you would like to use, then set the environment variables for that provider (use `site/.env.template` as the base).

 The setup for Shopify would look like this for example: